 - quoted prices (unadjusted) in active markets for identical assets or liabilities (Level 1); - inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly (i.e. as prices) or indirectly (i.e. derived from prices) (Level 2); and - inputs for the asset or liability that are not based on observable market data (unobservable inputs) (Level 3).

-The group's derivative financial instruments and financial assets at fair value through profit or loss, measured at fair value, are all classified as Level 2.
+The group's derivative financial instruments measured at fair value, are all classified as Level 2.